 - Grind the peppercorns in a mortar and pestle.
 Add the garlic cloves and crush them with the pepper until a coarse paste starts to form.

 - Add the parsley, salt and thyme leaves and grind it to an even paste.

 - Rub this on the pork shoulder and let it sit while you start the smoker.

-- Start up your smoker with a temperature of 140°C (284F).
-Put the ribs on the grates with the bones down and close the lid.
+- Start up your smoker to a temperature of 160°C/320°F. Place the pork shoulder and stick a thermometer in the thickest part.
+Then close the lid.